Linutronix/TSN-Testbench/Documentation/introduction.rst

 communication.
 The cyclic receivers and transmitters utilize either traditional ``AF_PACKET`` or modern ``AF_XDP`` sockets.
 For both socket types the receive flow is configured via either BPF filters or eBPF XDP programs.
-Based on the configuration, or profiles, the Linux TSN ``Testbench`` can simulate different traffic types such as PROFINET or OPC/UA PubSub.
+Based on the configuration, or profiles, the Linux RealTime Communication ``Testbench`` can simulate different traffic types such as PROFINET or OPC/UA PubSub.
 The image below shows an example of three different middlewares in combination with non-real time applications utilizing XDP.

 .. image:: images/ref_test_app_architecture_xdp.png
   :width: 600
-  :alt: Linux TSN Testbench XDP Architecture
+  :alt: Linux RealTime Communication Testbench XDP Architecture